Inklingo

 adjectiveA1general

-Use 'nacional' to describe something that is within the borders of a country, like a team or a holiday.
+Use 'nacional' to refer to things that happen within the borders of a country, like sports teams, holidays, or products.

 A simple, green outline of a country shape with a tall flagpole holding a brightly colored flag planted in the center.